Be a Part of the Movement

 6. Advocate at Your Own Program

-• Movements are built by individuals — each day, one conversation and one act of courage at a time.
+• Movements are built by individuals, each day, one act of courage at a time.

 • You can push for change right where you are.